Dynamowaves

-HTML templates that shuffle themselves on render.
+Buttery smooth HTML templates that randomly generate themselves on render.

-5.5 KB minified with no dependencies!
+5.4 KB minified—with no dependencies!

 Installation